Admiral of the White: History

-The Navy Royal inaugurated squadron colours during the reign of Elizabeth I (1558–1603) to subdivide the English fleet into three squadrons.
+The Royal Navy inaugurated squadron colours during the reign of Elizabeth I (1558–1603) to subdivide the English fleet into three squadrons.
 There were three classes of admirals and differentiated by using coloured flags.
 In 1620 the official flag ranks of admiral, vice admiral, and rear admiral were legally established that arose directly out of the organisation of the fleet into three parts.
 The Royal Navy introduced the formal flag rank of Admiral of the Fleet in 1688.

 The Admiral of the White was a senior rank of the Royal Navy of the United Kingdom, immediately outranked by the rank Admiral of the Red.
 In 1864 it was abolished as a promotional rank.

 Order of precedence

 The Navy was divided into three squadrons Red, White and Blue in order of seniority.
-Admirals were appointed to these squadrons and therefore their rank and squadron split the seniority into 9 bands with ‘Admiral of the Fleet' forming a tenth senior to all others.
+Admirals were appointed to these squadrons and therefore their rank and squadron split the seniority into nine bands with ‘Admiral of the Fleet' forming a tenth senior to all others.

 Seniority was therefore from 1805 to 1864: